What is coaching?

 Support for Congregations and Ministry Leaders

 In today’s world, pastors, ministry staff and church leaders find themselves poorly equipped to affect the kind of culture change needed.
 Leaders are expected to enable new dreams for their congregations despite shrinking budgets, continuing uncertainty and changing demographics of our neighborhoods.
 They are left feeling overwhelmed, overworked, ineffective, insecure, isolated and alone.
 Coaching can help.
 Coaches provide just-in-time support by asking questions and challenging the one being coached to set and reach their goals.
 Using deep listening, coaches ask questions to trigger deeper contemplation, providing a sounding board that allows the coachee to think more deeply and profoundly than they would without coaching.

 Coaching begins with a hoped-for outcome.

-Unlike counseling, spiritual direction, mentoring, teaching, or consulting, coaching challenges the coachee to think differently to discover new perspectives.
+Unlike counseling, mentoring, teaching, or consulting, coaching challenges the coachee to think differently to discover new perspectives.
 These perspectives, in turn, invite and empower movement toward action.
 Using questions a coach joins in the shared discovery of limiting beliefs, assumptions, and/or expectations blocking action.
 Once discovered, attention turns to replacing these blocked actions with attainable goals.